CCorazza/loading-bar/README.md

 ### to-do :
 - [ ] add a scroll-back up arrow corner right
+- [ ] Maybe find a way to get rid of jQuery that's so big for so small a project ?
 - [ ] that's it ?

 ### Smart alternative :